ICloud: Architecture

 This dual-relay design is an implementation of a privacy-preserving protocol called MASQUE, which is standardized by the Internet Engineering Task Force.
 The protocol is designed to decouple requests from their source, thus protecting the user's identity from the destination server and the content of the request from the network intermediaries. iCloud Private Relay also uses Oblivious DNS over HTTPS to help protect user privacy.

 Availability

 According to Apple, "regulatory reasons" prevent the company from launching Private Relay in China, Belarus, Russia, Colombia, Egypt, Kazakhstan, Saudi Arabia, South Africa, Turkmenistan, Uganda, and the Philippines.

 Hide My Email

-Hide My Email is available to iCloud+ users and allows users in Mail and Safari to generate temporary Apple email addresses which forward messages to their main email address.
+Hide My Email is available to iCloud+ users and allows users in Mail and Safari to generate random anonymous Apple email addresses (@icloud.com) which forward messages to their main email address.
+These addresses can be used for receiving emails indefinitely, and can be temporarily deactivated or permanently deleted at any time.

 Custom Email Domain

 Custom Email Domain, an iCloud+ feature, allows users to personalize their email address with a custom domain name and invite family members to use the same domain with their iCloud Mail accounts.